SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/magic_variables.md

   update session metadata: True
 ```

-This option is disabled by default as it does add a few database queries to each
+This option is enabled by default in Assembly Line 2.25.0 and higher, and
-interview page load.
-The feature is still new, but it looks like it does not
-have a significant performance impact despite the extra database queries.
+disabled by default in older versions.

 #### Filter the sessions that appear in the session list